How to Prepare Your Restaurant for a Photoshoot: A Checklist for Hospitality Owners

 Pro Tip: Prioritise your “must-have” shots early in the day when everything is fresh.

-3. Tidy and Style Your Space
+3. Clean, Style, and Stage Your Space

 Clean and declutter all areas that may appear in the photos: